 12. Pork Barbecue

 Like longganisa, pork barbecue is one of the most popular dishes in Filipino cuisine.
 It refers to marinated pieces of pork skewered on bamboo sticks and grilled over charcoal.
-You can think of it as the Filipino version of Indonesian or Malaysian sate.
+You can think of it as the local version of Indonesian or Malaysian sate.

 I don’t know if you can see it below but sticks of pork barbecue will usually have one piece of pork fat at the bottom.
 Like American pizza crusts, some Filipinos will eat it while others never do.

-You can think of inasal as a variant of lechon manok.
+You can think of chicken inasal as a variant of lechon manok.
 But unlike lechon manok which is spit-roasted whole, inasal is cut up into pieces and usually skewered on bamboo sticks before being grilled.
 When served at a restaurant, you can order it by part – ie paa (thigh), pecho (breast), pak-pak (wings), or isol (butts).

 14. Crispy Pata

-Crispy pata refers to a Filipino dish of deep-fried pork trotters or knuckles served with a dipping sauce made with vinegar, soy sauce, garlic, onions, sugar, and ground black pepper.
+Crispy pata refers to a famous Filipino dish of deep-fried pork trotters or knuckles served with a dipping sauce made with vinegar, soy sauce, garlic, onions, sugar, and ground black pepper.
 To prepare, the pork leg is boiled to tenderize the meat before being deep-fried till golden brown and crispy.

 When cooked well, crispy pata is crunchy on the outside with moist and tender meat.
-It’s usually served as a main dish with rice or as bar chow.
+It’s usually served as a main dish with white rice or as bar chow.

 Sinigang is another popular and important dish in Filipino cuisine.
 It refers to a type of soup or stew characterized by its sour and savory flavors.
-It’s usually tamarind-based though other native acidic fruits can be used as souring agents like batuan, guava, kamias, and santol.
+It’s usually tamarind-based though other acidic Filipino fruits can be used as souring agents like batuan, guava, kamias, and santol.

 Sinigang is usually made with different vegetables and some type of meat or seafood like pork, beef, shrimp, or fish.
-It’s usually paired with rice and served with patis (fish sauce) as a condiment.
+It’s usually paired with white rice and served with patis (fish sauce) as a condiment.

 Like many of the dishes in this Filipino food guide, sinigang can refer to both the dish and the cooking method.
 There are many versions of sinigang and their names are usually derived from the main ingredients used in the dish.
 Some of the most popular types of sinigang include sinigang na isda sa miso (fish and fermented soybean paste), sinigang na baboy (pork, pictured below), and sinigang na hipon (shrimp).